Give now through December 3rd

 Katharine and her family are determined to ensure future generations won’t face the same hardships.
 That’s why their Walk for PKD team, A Lotta Mazzottas, has been fundraising for the PKD Foundation for 22 years.

-“PKD has impacted my daily life for 30 years—fatigue, dehydration, infections, hospital stays, and getting fluids and tubes put in my body,” Katherine shared.
+“PKD has impacted my daily life for 30 years—fatigue, dehydration, infections, hospital stays, and getting fluids and tubes put in my body,” Katharine shared.
 “The future members of my family deserve better.
 They deserve a life free from the constant worry about dialysis, transplants, and how to manage PKD symptoms.”

-Katherine’s family hopes new treatments, and ultimately a cure, is on the horizon for future generations.
+Katharine’s family hopes new treatments, and ultimately a cure, is on the horizon for future generations.

 “When my grandmother had PKD, research was almost non-existent.
 We’ve come a long way, but we still have far to go.
 Your donation will help us get there faster.”